reTHINK-project/dev-registry-domain/docs/DomainRegistryUserManual.md

 ### How to deploy using docker

-A Dockerfile is provided, so is possible to run the Domain Registry through a Docker container.
+A Dockerfile is provided, so it is possible to run the Domain Registry through a Docker container.
 Since several ways of storing requests are available, there are three possible ways to run the Domain Registry.

 1. Storing requests in-memory;
 2. Storing requests in a multi-host Cassandra database cluster.